 The Careers Department plays a full and active part in the life of the school.

-The Careers Resources Area is open at all times to students, providing full internet access, specialist Careers software and wide-ranging paper-based resources.
+The Careers Library is open at all times to students, providing full internet access, specialist Careers software and wide-ranging paper-based resources.

 PSHCE includes economic wellbeing, citizenship, and develops enterprise and entrepreneurship.
 Students are actively involved in charity fundraising.
 Extracurricular clubs and trips support students in developing their understanding of subjects.
 A central database of volunteering opportunities is updated and opportunities are shared within the Careers programme and additional support is provided on an individual basis.
 Students are encouraged to participate in activities as part of the National Citizen Service and DofE.

 A variety of activities designed to introduce students to: the concepts of employment, higher education, careers and career paths/portfolios, the myriad of opportunities ahead of them in life, information, advice and guidance that is available to them at CCHSG to help them decide between, and access, these opportunities